a private matter

 How do I know whether to choose a surgical abortion or abortion by pill?

 It is your personal preference.
-The pill must be done very early in the pregnancy, 49 days from the first day of your last period.
+The pill must be done early in pregnancy, 70 days from the first day of your last period.
 It is more involved than a surgical procedure and may require more than one follow-up visit.
 Some women like the idea of using medicine rather than instruments for the abortion.
 A surgical abortion is more efficient than a pill because everything is usually completed in one visit.

 Will I be able to get pregnant again after having an abortion?